markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ## Get Started with the Command Line

 In the old days, entering text-based commands on a black screen (known as the **command-line interface**, or **CLI**) was the only way to interact with a computer.
-But now that powerful, graphical operating systems like Windows and macOS exist, most people never have to even look at a CLI.
-For developers, though, the command line (often called the **terminal**) is still commonly used for many tasks.
+But now that graphical operating systems like Windows and macOS exist, most people never have to even look at a CLI.

-Later in the boot camp, the CLI will become integral to building full-stack applications.
+For developers, though, the CLI (also called the **terminal**) is still frequently used for many tasks.
 For now, we'll use it to set up our project.

+But first, let's figure out how to access it!

 ### Access the Command Line on a Mac
-Mac users, you already have a built-in Terminal app, which you can launch by searching for "terminal" in the Spotlight Search (click the 🔍 icon in the top-right corner, or by using the keyboard shortcut Command+Spacebar).
+Mac users, you already have a built-in Terminal app, which you can launch by searching for "terminal" in the Spotlight Search (click the 🔍 icon in the top-right corner or use the keyboard shortcut Command+Spacebar).

 ### Access the Command Line on Windows
 Windows users, you installed [Git Bash](https://git-scm.com/downloads) as part of the prework.
 Open Git Bash by using the search box in the bottom-left corner (or by using the keyboard shortcut "Windows key + S") to search for "git bash".